-The PPI is calculated by aggregating prices of goods and services to indices at different category levels during the year.
-Then, the years are linked together in time series over several years.
+The PPI is calculated by aggregating prices of goods and services to indices at different product group levels each month or quarter.
+Then, the periods are linked together to construct a longer time series.

-The calculations are based on price observations on separate product offerings in each individual month.
-Price development is calculated first by comparing the current month's prices with the prices in the base period, which is the last period in the previous year.
-At a detailed level, the Producer Price Index is calculated for services with a weighted geometric instrument.
-Other reporting groups are calculated with weighted arithmetic instruments.
+The calculations are based on price observations on separate product offerings in each individual period.
+Price relatives are calculated by comparing the current period's prices with the prices in the base period, which is the last period in the previous year.
+At a detailed level, the Producer Price Index is calculated with a weighted arithmetic average.